*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 For the Brownies

-- 8 oz semisweet baking chocolate – chopped
+- 4 oz semisweet or bittersweet baking chocolate - chopped (or semisweet chocolate chips)

 For the Raspberry Buttercream